EgoWorld: Translating Exocentric View to Egocentric View using Rich Exocentric Observations: Experiments

 \subsection{Evaluation Metrics}

-Following \cite{luo2024put, liu2024exocentric}, we adopt extensive image quality metrics to measure reconstructed egocentric images: (1) \textbf{frechet inception distance (FID)} \cite{heusel2017gans}, which employs Inception-v3 \cite{salimans2016improved} features to compute the distributions of generated and real images, (2) \textbf{peak signal-to-noise ratio (PSNR)}, which is a pixel-wise fidelity metric that quantifies the ratio between the maximum possible pixel value and the mean squared error (MSE) between a reconstructed image and its ground truth counterpart, (3) \textbf{structural similarity index measure (SSIM)} \cite{wang2004image}, which evaluates image similarity by comparing three components, \textit{i.e.,} luminance, contrast, and structural information, and is designed to model human visual perception more closely, and (4) \textbf{learned perceptual image patch similarity (LPIPS)} \cite{zhang2018unreasonable}, which employs a deep neural network \cite{simonyan2014very} trained on human judgments to evaluate reconstruction accuracy within the perceptual domain.
+Following previous works \citep{luo2024put, liu2024exocentric}, we adopt a comprehensive set of evaluation metrics to assess reconstruction quality and generalization: (1) \textbf{Fréchet Inception Distance (FID)} \citep{heusel2017gans}, which uses Inception-v3 \citep{salimans2016improved} features to measure the distributional distance between generated and real images; (2) \textbf{Peak Signal-to-Noise Ratio (PSNR)}, a pixel-wise fidelity metric that quantifies the ratio between the maximum possible pixel value and the mean squared error (MSE) between a reconstructed image and its ground-truth counterpart; (3) \textbf{Structural Similarity Index Measure (SSIM)} \citep{wang2004image}, which evaluates image similarity by comparing luminance, contrast, and structural information to better reflect human visual perception; (4) \textbf{Learned Perceptual Image Patch Similarity (LPIPS)} \citep{zhang2018unreasonable}, which employs a deep neural network \citep{simonyan2014very} trained on human judgments to assess perceptual similarity; (5) \textbf{Procrustes Analysis Mean Per Joint Position Error (PA-MPJPE)}, which measures the average Euclidean distance between predicted and ground-truth 3D hand joints after Procrustes alignment (\textit{i.e.,} scale, rotation, and translation normalization) to evaluate hand generation accuracy, where the predicted 3D hand joints are obtained using HaMeR \citep{pavlakos2024reconstructing}; and (6) \textbf{CLIPScore} \citep{hessel2021clipscore}, which computes the similarity between image and text embeddings obtained from CLIP \citep{radford2021learning} to assess object-level generalization.